 Piaget’s Stages of Cognitive Development as part of his theory have had a monumental impact on contemporary child developmental psychology.

-Jean Piaget’s Stages of Cognitive Development have had a monumental impact on contemporary developmental psychology.
-Despite challenges to his theory of four stages of cognitive development and later advances in understanding, his work remains a foundation for the modern understanding of child development.
+Jean Piaget’s theory of Cognitive Development has had a monumental impact on contemporary developmental psychology.
+Despite challenges to his theory, his work remains a foundation for the modern understanding of child development.

-Piaget’s stages of cognitive development are frequently misunderstood.
-They are best not understood as something that a child is “in” at a particular moment in time, with parents anxiously testing their children to see if they are ahead or behind the ‘correct’ stage.
+However, Piaget’s theory and his stages of cognitive development are frequently misunderstood.
+It is best not to think of a child is “in” a stage at a particular moment in time, with parents anxiously testing their children to see if they are ahead or behind the ‘correct’ stage.
 The point is that there is a continual process of building cognitive abilities where later skills are built on earlier skills.
-Piaget was interested in the sequence.
-As a guide to what changes and how, his four cognitive development stages describe one part of his great legacy.
+Piaget first described the various forms of thinking used by children throughout childhood, but he was even more interested in the process of development through this sequence of stages, or forms of thinking.
+As a guide to what develops and how, his four cognitive development stages describe one part of his great legacy.

-Part of the delight of Piaget’s work is his enormously insightful observations of children and endless playful experimentation with them, including his own three children, about whom he wrote three books.
+Part of the delight of Piaget’s work is his enormously insightful observations of children and his endless playful experimentation with them, including observing his own three children, about whom he wrote three ground-breaking books.

 The process underlying Piaget’s stages of cognitive development

-Driving the four stages of cognitive development is a perpetual iterative process that results in progress.
+Progress through the four stages of cognitive development that Piaget described made possible by a perpetual iterative process that results in movement toward more complete knowledge of the world.

-As children develop knowledge, they learn activity patterns consisting of emotion, sensation, motor movement, and perception, learned in response to a particular interaction with the world (schemes).
-Once they develop a scheme within particular interaction, children extend it to slightly different situations: “They cast the net of their schemes out into the world and what they catch depends on the structure of the net.”
+As children develop knowledge, they learn activity patterns consisting of emotion, sensation, motor movement, and perception, learned in response to a particular interaction with the world (i.e., schemes).
+Once they develop a scheme within particular forms of interaction, children extend it to slightly different situations: “They cast the net of their schemes out into the world and what they catch depends on the structure of the net.”
+That is, what they perceive and understand about the world depends on their previously learned patterns of interaction, that is, in terms of potential for interaction.

 Assimilation: The child understands new experience in terms of past experience (i.e., schemes).
-For example, when a baby sees a rattle she will assimilate it to her grasping scheme based on her past experience with rattles and have expectations based on that previous experience.
+For example, when a baby sees a rattle she may assimilate it to her grasping scheme based on her past experience with objects that have a similar appearance, such as sticks.
+That is, she will understand this object in terms of her past experience, and so she will have expectations based on such previous encounters with sticks.

 Accommodation: But because each new experience is somewhat different the child will accommodate to those differences and thus extend her knowledge in new ways.
-In other words new knowledge may change the child’s thinking fundamentally – she comes to think in a new way.
+In this example, if the child picks up the rattle it may make a noise, unlike the sticks she has previously played with.
+Thus, new experiences change the child’s thinking fundamentally.
+She comes to think in a new way – that grasping this object may coincide with the rattling sound.

 Sub-stage 1: Reflex activity